-Shareholders are advised that any shareholder proposal intended for consideration at the 1999 Annual Meeting must be received in writing by the Company on or before December 1, 1998, to be considered for inclusion in the proxy materials for the 1999 Annual Meeting.
+Shareholders are advised that any shareholder proposal intended for consideration at the 2001 Annual Meeting of Shareholders and inclusion in the Company's proxy materials for the meeting must be received in writing by the Company on or before December 2, 2000.
+If a shareholder intends to offer any proposal at such meeting without using the Company's proxy materials, notice of such intended action has to be provided to the Company on or before December 2, 2000, in order for the proposal to be presented for shareholder consideration at the Annual Meeting.
 All proposals must comply with applicable SEC rules.
-It is recommended that shareholders submitting proposals direct the proposals to the Corporate Secretary of the Company and utilize Certified Mail-Return Receipt Requested in order to ensure timely delivery.
+It is recommended that shareholders, submitting proposals for inclusion in the Company's proxy materials or notices to the Company, direct such proposals or notices to the Corporate Secretary of the Company and utilize Certified Mail-Return Receipt Requested in order to ensure timely delivery.